 Calling all writers and artists!
-Here is a list of competitions for writing and illustrating open to children under 12.
+Here is a list of competitions for writing and illustrating open to children aged 12 and under.
 The list will be updated as often as we can.
 (Note: most of these competitions will be open to Australian residents only.)

 Some tips when it comes to entering competitions: